 I’ve recently been going through old pictures I burned off onto CD’s to be sure I haven’t missed anything I meant to write about on the blog.
 I figured that possibility was ludicrous as A) my memory is pretty darn good for this stuff and B) I’m a little bit nuts about my site organization.

 So color me surprised when I stumbled over my few photos of one of our visits to Time Machine Toy & Hobby in Manchester.
 You didn’t think I’d overlook a museum visit or a hike now did you?
 Have a little more faith in your boy.
-While I originally planned on just slotting this page into the Curious Retail Stores section, I have just learned (from their website) that Time Machine is “the largest hobby store in New England!”
+I have just learned (from their website) that Time Machine is “the largest hobby store in New England!”
 I can tell you that it’s larger than anything in Delaware, too, for what that’s worth.

 Bon Ami has a long history – and most of it is here in central Connecticut.
-I’ve touched on the story a bit before in my Glastonbury Museum on the Green and Manchester Historical Society reports but instead of going to them, I’ll entreat you to click here, a concise and interesting history of the Bon Ami soap phenomenon, which continues to this day.
+I’ve touched on the story a bit before in my Glastonbury Museum on the Green and Manchester Historical Society reports but instead of going to them, I’ll entreat you to click here, to learn about the company, which continues to this day.

 But today, of course, the Hilliard Street factory is Time Machine.
 In my poking around for info to share – and to justify this page on CTMQ, I came across this customer review which I completely agree with: